yunakim999/Data-Cleaning-in-MySQL/README.md

 # Data-Cleaning-Layoffs-Data
-This project focuses on cleaning and preparing a dataset for further analysis.
+This project focuses on cleaning and preparing a companies layoff dataset for further analysis.
 The primary goal is to ensure the data is accurate, consistent, and ready for use.

 Steps Undertaken:
 1. Remove Duplicates